 Those Brazilian Jiu-Jitsu practitioners that are past the 30 years of age mark are considered to be masters.
 In competitive terms, there area few Masters’ divisions, at increments of 5 years.
 Feelings of youth aside, these divisions are there for a very good reason.
 The average 40-year-old grappler cannot even think about competing at the same level as those in their twenties.
 The adult divisions are full of beasts in their prime that are just waiting to tear some master grappler apart.
 That said, masters are free to sing up for adult categories if they wish to test themselves.
-Whatever the case might be, Masters need a pinpoint strategy in order to stay safe and emerge victorious.
+Whatever the case might be, Masters need a pinpoint strategy in order to stay safe and emerge victoriously.
 Such a strategy is not hard to develop, with the right tools.
-A good collection of DVD instructionals for Masters is one of those tools.
+A good collection of BJJ DVD instructionals for Masters is one of those tools.

 One of the first things that Masters’ have to accept is that they need a different approach than that of the young guns in the academy.
 Health becomes an issue because of multiple reasons.
 It is not just age, but also the training experience and the nature of the sport that predisposes people over 30 to injuries.
 There is a way around that (to an extent) but it requires careful planning and accountability.
 Not the two most prevalent characteristics of grapplers.
 Still, on the subject of health, cutting weight becomes more difficult with every passing year, while adding to it becomes a breeze.
 Rethinking weight categories is a big must for older grappling martial arts competitors.

-DVD instructionals for Masters
+The Best instructionals for Masters

 From a technical standpoint, Masters do have experience on their side.
 Even if it is not Jiu-Jitsu experience on the mats, it’s life experience in general.
 That, however, does not guarantee that they’ll be smart about their mat behavior.
 The smart approach has to be the number one selection criteria for DVD instructionals for Masters divisions competitors.
 The best bet for Masters is to be highly efficient while being completely comfortable.
 Furthermore, every move needs to be done with the least amount of energy possible.